bountylabs/blocks-with-screens/blockware/README.md

 ### 90fps

-A demo that explains how to modify the Adafruit SPITFT library to get the maximum possible display speed from your block.
+A demo of how to squeeze every last bit of graphics performance out of your block by making better use of the hardware SPI APIs in the microcontroller.

 ### Accelerometer